What Is the Church of the Bible?

 How many churches does Christ have?
 Only one!
 He has only one body, only one kingdom, and only one bride.
 There is only one church which is the "one faith" (Ephesians 4:5).

 In some instances, Christ's church is spoken of in its universal sense.
 This is the church collectively wherever it exists in the world.
 Sometimes, however, the word "church" is used in a local sense.
-This is the church in a local area - a local congregation.
+This is the church in a specific area - a local congregation.
 Wherever the word of God was preached, local congregations of the church were established.
 These local churches were organized according to a simple pattern set forth in the New Testament.

 In local congregations there were men who proclaimed the gospel.
 These men were called "preachers" or "ministers" and were to faithfully teach the word of God (2 Timothy 4:2).

-Every kingdom has law.
+Every kingdom has a law.
 The law of the kingdom of Christ is the New Testament.
 The church did not follow the Old Testament law of Moses, for that law was designed only for the Jewish nation.
 It was "abolished" and "nailed to the cross" (Ephesians 2:15; Colossians 2:14).
 The church was subject only to the will of Christ which was sealed by his own blood (Matthew 26:28).
 That will is the New Testament.

 Writers of the New Testament, under the direction of the Holy Spirit, penned the will of Christ.
 This is the law by which the church was governed.
 The Bible teaches, "All scripture is given by the inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness" (2 Timothy 3:16).
 The Bible also teaches that the church was given "...all things that pertain to life and godliness" (2 Peter 1:3).